bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

 interview screening questions (a form you fill when applying for a job):

-- In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+- In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?:
   -- It is a one to many relationship.
 While EmployeeID is the key in the Employee table, it relates to many others and actually has to essentially "go through" a separate table (EmployeeTerritory) to even get to the Territory table.
 The Territory table relates to many others including the Employee table.

-- What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+- What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?:
   -- If your data schema is subject to frequent changes or if there is a huge subset of data and you need quicker aggregation, it doesn't make sense to be using regular SQL as a JSON-like document store is much easier and quicker to update or access.
 YOu can expressely limit the views and decide what data you want to be getting back more efficiently.

-- What is "NewSQL", and what is it trying to achieve?
+- What is "NewSQL", and what is it trying to achieve?:
-  --
+  -- Essentially, it is a type of relational system that can support a lot of short transactions, are easier to deploy and learn, and may even have fewer features than others, but are specifically developed for cloud and web based systems via clustering.
+It should be noted that NewSQL follows ACID transaction guidelines.

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as